suprajaketireddy/Selenium-TestNG-automation-framework-using-Java./README.md

 ```
 ###    5️⃣ View Reports
 ```
-After execution, TestNG automatically generates a report.
-You can open it from the following path:
+After running the test suite, you can open the reports using the following paths:

 /test-output/index.html
+or
+reports/ExtentReport.html

 ```